zeph7/android-kotlin-Gravity-app/README.md

 ## Kotlin Android Activity

-Kotlin code of the splash screen activity in this project is shown below.
-For kotlin code of other activities visit the [link]()
+Kotlin code for the splash screen activity in this project is shown below.
+For kotlin code of other activities visit the [link](https://github.com/ashish7zeph/android-kotlin-Gravity-app/tree/master/app/src/main/java/com/zeph7/gravity)
 ```kotlin
 package com.zeph7.gravity